Viva Big Bend by J. Griffis Smith

 More information: www.ultimatefandango.com

 A celebration of music and Texas.
-Part music festival and part music-industry conference, Viva Big Bend’s 4th year will showcase more than fifty bands at venues in Alpine, Marfa, Fort Davis and Marathon.
+Viva Big Bend’s seventh year will showcase more than 50 bands at venues in Alpine, Marfa, Fort Davis and Marathon.
+VBB also hosts family friendly activities.

 More information: www.vivabigbend.com